What exactly is plastic pollution?

 What plastic can’t be recycled?

-Every type of plastic can technically be recycled, but a mix of logistical and economic factors mean some effectively cannot be.
+While every type of plastic could technically be recycled, a mix of economic and logistical factors mean that some can’t be recycled in practice.

 It is very difficult to recycle gift wrap made from plastic, takeaway boxes, coffee cups and plastic used for guttering.

-Squashing them, like flattening water bottles, before storing them in your recycling bin saves space and makes them easier to transport.
-You can leave the lid on.
+It helps to squash items like water bottles before recycling them as this saves space and makes them easier to transport.

-The best way to fight plastic is to avoid buying it in the first place – and seeking out less harmful materials wherever possible.
+The best way to fight plastic pollution is to avoid buying it in the first place – and seeking out less harmful materials wherever possible.

 And while ‘bags for life’ sold by supermarkets are better for the environment than single-use bags, they are still made from plastic and will eventually end up in landfill, so it’s better to use a shopping bag made from more sustainable or durable materials.